 Flow control is necessary to synchronize the data flow between a master and slave.
-The ADuCM3027 provides flow control as a differentiating feature in the SPI.
-Along with read command mode, flow control can be used to receive multiple data bytes.
+The ADuCM4050 provides flow control as a differentiating feature in the SPI.
+Along with read command mode, flow control can receive multiple data bytes.

 With flow control, the data transfer between the SPI master and slave is controlled based on the application requirements in terms of periodic data or demand-based data read.